Hollow667/erotica_ebooks/README.md

 Flaming Lust Bot does its thing on twitter at [@bot_lust](https://twitter.com/bot_lust).

+**UPDATE:** due to free hosting constraints this bot has been combined with Flaming Lust Bot.
+[The combined repo is here](https://github.com/zadieblack/naughtybot3).

 ## features
 * **Bot talks back:** replies to users that reply to its tweets
 * **Creates and tweets images:** images are in memory only and not stored on drive